Judy Chicago: 1970s

 Chicago is considered one of the "first-generation feminist artists," a group that also includes Mary Beth Edelson, Carolee Schneeman, and Rachel Rosenthal.
 They were part of the feminist art movement in Europe and the United States in the early 1970s to develop feminist writing and art.

 In 1970, Chicago began teaching full-time at Fresno State College, hoping to teach women the skills needed to express the female perspective in their work.
 At Fresno, she planned a class that would consist only of women and decided to teach off campus to escape "the presence and hence, the expectations of men."
 She taught the first women's art class in the fall of 1970 at Fresno State College.
 It became the Feminist Art Program, a full 15-unit program, in the spring of 1971.
 This was the first feminist art program in the United States.
 Fifteen students studied under Chicago at Fresno State College: Dori Atlantis, Susan Boud, Gail Escola, Vanalyne Green, Suzanne Lacy, Cay Lang, Karen LeCocq, Jan Lester, Chris Rush, Judy Schaefer, Henrietta Sparkman, Faith Wilding, Shawnee Wollenman, Nancy Youdelman, and Cheryl Zurilgen.
 Together, as the Feminist Art Program, these women rented and refurbished an off-campus studio at 1275 Maple Avenue in downtown Fresno.
 Here they collaborated on art, held reading groups, and discussion groups about their life experiences which then influenced their art.
 All of the students and Chicago contributed $25 per month to rent the space and to pay for materials.

 Later, Judy Chicago and Miriam Schapiro reestablished the Feminist Art Program at California Institute of the Arts.
 After Chicago left for Cal Arts, the class at Fresno State College was continued by Rita Yokoi from 1971 to 1973, and then by Joyce Aiken in 1973, until her retirement in 1992.

 Chicago's image is included in the iconic 1972 poster Some Living American Women Artists by Mary Beth Edelson.

 With Arlene Raven and Sheila Levrant de Bretteville, Chicago co-founded the Los Angeles Woman's Building in 1973.
 This art school and exhibition space was in a structure named after a pavilion at the 1893 World's Colombian Exhibition that featured art made by women from around the world.
 This housed the Feminist Studio Workshop, described by the founders as "an experimental program in female education in the arts".
 They wrote: "our purpose is to develop a new concept of art, a new kind of artist and a new art community built from the lives, feelings, and needs of women."
-During this period, Chicago began creating spray-painted canvas, primarily abstract, with geometric forms on them.
-These works evolved, using the same medium, to become more centered around the meaning of the "feminine."
+During this period Chicago began creating spray-painted canvases, primarily abstract, with geometric forms on them.
+These works evolved, using the same medium, to become more centered around the meaning of the "feminine".
 Chicago was strongly influenced by Gerda Lerner.

-Chicago's first book, Through the Flower (1975) "chronicled her struggles to find her own identity as a woman artist."
+Chicago's first book, Through the Flower (1975), "chronicled her struggles to find her own identity as a woman artist".